Contents

 Best Credit Card for a $25,000 Salary

-Many different credit cards in Canada have income requirements, and some of them are higher than others.
-As a student or new adult, your income is likely to be lower than someone who’s been working for a long period of time.
-Due to this, the best option for a credit card is a card with a minimum income requirement of $25,000 or less.
+Many credit cards in Canada have income requirements, and some are higher than others.
+As a student or new adult, your income is likely to be lower than that of someone who’s been working for a long period of time.
+Given this, the best option for a credit card is one with a minimum income requirement of $25,000 or less.
 Some of these credit cards include:

 • Tangerine Money-Back Credit Card